shaahiiin/algorithms/README.md

 # algorithms
-Codes from geeks for geeks &amp; other similar sites
+Data structures and algorithms from geeks for geeks &amp; other similar sites